Boardwalks

 Recycled Plastic: The Ideal Boardwalk Solution for Challenging Locations

-Recycled plastic is the ultimate material for boardwalks in wet, hard-to-reach areas.
+Recycled plastic artificial lumber is the ultimate material for boardwalks in wet, hard-to-reach areas.
 Unlike traditional timber, which typically lasts only 5 years in aquatic environments, recycled plastic far outperforms, offering unmatched durability and longevity.

 Boardwalks and platforms constructed with our recycled plastic products are built to last for decades.
 With our 25-year guarantee, and when paired with high-quality stainless steel fixings, they could endure for 50 years or more.